obrasier/minimal-mistakes/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

   the local ruby installation
 ```

 ...wat?

 You want a bundler version that's old?
 Srsly? 🤦‍♂️

-Ok maybe it's just me, probs not meant to fork it and expect it to "just work", it build on Github Pages fine, but my local stuff isn't installed.
+Ok maybe it's just me, probs not meant to fork it and expect it to "just work", it builds on Github Pages fine, but my local stuff isn't installed.

 Let's look at the `Gemfile`
 ```ruby